bjowes/cypress-ntlm-auth/README.md

 Parts of this library should be readily reusable, the ntlm-proxy is application agnostic and should be usable with Selenium or other solutions - you'll have to provide the streamlining into your application yourself though.

+## *BREAKING CHANGE* from release 2.1.0

+The launcher for cypress with the plugin has been modified to launch both the ntlm-proxy and cypress from the same process.
+This approach simplifies setup and debugging.
+To migrate from previous versions, update your package.json according to the [launcher section](#launcher).

+Still want to use to old launcher?
+See the notes section.

 ## *BREAKING CHANGE* from release 2.0.0

 Not really a breaking change, but if your test client runs on Windows you should consider using the new single sign on feature instead of the old way to configure hosts.
 It offers fully featured NTLM authentication with all the security features provided natively by Windows.
 Secondly, the configuration is much simpler since you only need to specify hosts, no credentials.
 User credentials from the user running the test client are used automatically.